vanderhoornm/android-MythTV-Leanfront/README.md

 UserName and DatabaseName can be found in the file .mythtv/config.xml.
 You will be prompted for the database password, which can also be found in .mythtv/config.xml.

 Creating this index changed the refresh time on my system from 38 seconds to 4 seconds, so it can make a big difference.

+### Backend Status

+The backend status icon of the tools row shows a page with current backend info.

 ## Playback